piukhq/luna/README.md

 ## configurations

-- create a `.env` file in the root directory
+- make a .env file from the provided example `cp .env.example .env`
-- add your configurations based on the environmental variables required in `app.settings.py`
+- modify your configurations based on the environmental variables required in `app.settings.py`

 ## running